o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/menus.md

 );
 ```

-See the [`Sort Keys`](https://o3de.org/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.
+See the [Sort Keys](/docs/user-guide/action-manager/fundamentals/architecture/sort-keys/) section for more information about menu item ordering.

 Note that the function call will fail if a user tries to add a menu to itself, or if the operation would cause the creating of a circular dependency that could stall the Editor.

-### Adding Widget Actions
+## Adding widget actions

 Widgets can also be added to menus as follows: